screepers/screeps_console/README.md

 * clear - resets the console display.
 * exit - exits the shell.
 * list - lists these and other built in commands and aliases.
+* pause - disables autoscrolling (hit enter on an empty terminal to reenable).
 * themes - lists available themes when called without an argument, or switches themes when called with the theme name as the first argument

+## Scrolling

+PageUP and PageDOWN (FN+up and FN+down on Apple) can be used to scroll through the console buffer.

 ## Colors and Severity